-At Fairview Elementary School, we are WILD ABOUT LEARNING!
+At Fairview Elementary School, we are a TEAM!

 I love this school!
 Fairview is the best school in Fort Smith!
 Well, in my opinion, but I bet it's true. - VyVy